ivan-rivera-projects/Klaviyo-MCP-Server-Enhanced/ANALYTICS.md

 - `click_rate` - Percentage of delivered emails that were clicked
 - `bounce_rate` - Percentage of sent emails that bounced
 - `unsubscribe_rate` - Percentage of delivered emails that resulted in unsubscribes
-- `spam_rate` - Percentage of delivered emails that were marked as spam
 - `revenue_per_recipient` - Average revenue per recipient

-The older statistics values like `unique_opens`, `unique_clicks`, etc. are no longer supported.
+Note: `spam_rate` is no longer supported in the latest API revision.
+The older statistics values like `unique_opens`, `unique_clicks`, etc. are also no longer supported.

 ### Error Handling and Fallbacks

-The MCP Server now implements fallback mechanisms for error recovery:
+The MCP Server now implements improved fallback mechanisms for error recovery:
 - For campaign metrics, it falls back to a minimal set of statistics (`delivered`) if the initial request fails
 - For metric aggregates, it falls back to a simplified payload with the `count` measurement and a 7-day timeframe
+- For campaign performance, it provides fallbacks for both campaign details and metrics retrieval
 - All tools provide more detailed error messages to help with troubleshooting

+### JSON Parsing Warnings

+When using the MCP server with Claude Desktop, you may occasionally see JSON parsing warnings.
+These are typically related to:

+1. The structure of the response data from Klaviyo's API
+2. How Claude processes the JSON responses

+These warnings generally don't affect functionality but are documented here for reference.
+The enhanced error handling in the latest version helps mitigate these issues.

 ## Limitations